CURRENT PROTECTIVE MEASURES

-😷 Wear face coverings must continue to be worn indoors in public places and on public transport.
+😷Face coverings must be worn indoors in public places and on public transport.

 For the latest guidance from the Scottish Government, please visit here.